nestauk/asf_hp_cost_estimator_model/README.md

 - Region: Scotland, Wales, London, East Midlands, West Midlands, East of England, South East, South West, North West, North East and Yorkshire and the Humber.

 ## 🆕 Latest data

 The latest model in use by the cost estimator tool was trained on data up to **Q1 2025** (March 2025).

 ## 🧩 Data sources

 ### Microgeneration Certification Scheme (MCS) data on heat pump installations

 This is a subset of the [MCS Installations Database (MID)](https://certificate.microgenerationcertification.org/), and contains one record for each MCS certificate associated with a heat pump installation.
 The dataset contains records of both domestic and non-domestic air source, water/ground source and other types of heat pump installations.
 Features in the dataset include:

 - information about the property: address, heat and water demand
 - characteristics of the heat pump installed: type, model, manufacturer, capacity, flow temperature, SCOP
 - information about the installation: commissioning date, overall cost of installation

-The overall installation cost is the full cost of installation including materials and labour, not just the cost of the heat pump installed.
-To note that this cost is the cost prior deducting government grants such as the Boiler Upgrade Scheme (BUS) grant or Home Energy Scotland (HES) grant.
+The overall installation cost is the full cost of installation including materials and labour, not just the cost of the heat pump unit.
+To note that this cost is the cost prior to deducting government grants such as the Boiler Upgrade Scheme (BUS) grant or Home Energy Scotland (HES) grant.

-MID data belongs to MCS, so if you require access to this data, [please reach out to MCS directly](https://certificate.microgenerationcertification.org/).
+MID data is used with permission from MCS and subject to the conditions of a data sharing agreement.

 ## Energy Performance Certificates (EPC) register data about homes

 Property data comes from [England and Wales](https://epc.opendatacommunities.org/) and [Scotland's](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fdomestic-energy-performance-certificates) EPC register.
 The EPC register provides data on building characteristics and energy efficiency measures, including:

 - Property address and other location information;
-- Property chacteristics such as number of rooms, property type and built form.
+- Property characteristics such as number of rooms, property type and built form.
-- Energy system(s) installed;
+- Heating system(s) installed;
 - Energy efficiency ratings.

 The EPC Register datasets are open-source and accessible to everyone.

 ## Additional data

 ### Location lookups

 The following location lookups are used:

 - [Postcode to OA (2021) to LSOA to MSOA to LAD (November 2024) Best Fit Lookup in the UK](https://open-geography-portalx-ons.hub.arcgis.com/datasets/068ee476727d47a3a7a0d976d4343c59/about)

 - [Local Authority District to Region (December 2024) Lookup in EN](https://geoportal.statistics.gov.uk/datasets/ons::local-authority-district-to-region-december-2024-lookup-in-en/about)